Skip to content

 • Better compression: Advanced algorithms produce smaller files without visible quality loss

-• 16-bit color depth: Captures more color information than standard 8-bit JPEGs
+• 16-bit color depth: Captures more color information than standard 8-bit JPEGs, preserving subtle gradients and shadow detail

 • Multiple images: A single HEIC file can store multiple images (like burst photos or live photos)

-• Non-destructive edits: Stores editing instructions separately from the original image data
+• Non-destructive edits: Stores editing instructions separately from the original image data, so the original is never altered

 Despite its technical superiority, HEIC has one major drawback: compatibility.
 Many devices, apps, and websites still don't support HEIC natively:

-• Web browsers: Only Safari on macOS supports HEIC display
+• Web browsers: Only Safari on macOS supports HEIC display; Chrome, Firefox, and Edge cannot render HEIC images

-• Social media: Most platforms auto-convert, but some may reject HEIC uploads
+• Social media: Most platforms auto-convert on upload, but some may reject HEIC files or strip metadata during conversion

-• Email: Many email clients can't preview HEIC attachments
+• Email: Many email clients can't preview HEIC attachments, leaving recipients with a generic file icon

-• Older software: Photo editing tools may not recognize the format
+• Older software: Photo editing tools released before 2018 almost certainly won't recognize the format

 Converting to JPG